Associate Professor, Political Science

-“The Most Important Charter Right?
-The Rise and Future of Section 7,” in Constitutional Imperatives: Contemplations on Charter Rights, Reconciliation, and Constitutional Change, Kate Puddister & Emmett Macfarlane, eds.
+- “The Most Important Charter Right?
+The Rise and Future of Section 7,” in Constitutional Crossroads: Reflections on Charter Rights, Reconciliation, and Change, Kate Puddister & Emmett Macfarlane, eds.
 Vancouver: UBC Press, 2022.

 “Carter Conflicts: The Supreme Court of Canada’s Impact on Medical Assistance in Dying Policy,” (with Eleni Nicolaides) in Policy Change, Courts, and the Canadian Constitution, Emmett Macfarlane, ed.
 Toronto: University of Toronto Press, 2018.

 “Unreasonable Disagreement?
 Judicial-Executive Exchanges about Charter Reasonableness in the Harper Era,” Osgoode Hall Law Journal 54: 4 (2017): 1245-74.

 “Degenerative Politics and Youth Criminal Justice Policy in Canada,” (with Timothy Heinmiller and Sandra Kopec) Politics & Policy 45: 3 (2017): 405–31.

 - “The Judiciary: Law, Politics, and Courts,” in Studying Politics: An Introduction to Political Science, 5th edition, Christopher Anderson & Rand Dyck, eds.
 Toronto: Nelson Education, 2016.